 The organizational structure of the Nursing Program is discussed below and is subject to approval of faculty.
-The Nursing Program's standing committees meet twice per month and include Curriculum and Student Affairs Committee and Faculty.
-Due to the small size of the initial faculty, membership on the Curriculum and Admissions may include the faculty as a whole.
-School committees function as fact-finding, advisory, and coordinating bodies consistent with university policies.
+The Nursing Program's standing committees meet once per month during the academic year and include Faculty/Fiscal Affairs, Curriculum & Instruction, and Student & External Affairs Committee and Faculty.
+Nursing Program committees function as fact-finding, advisory, and coordinating bodies consistent with university policies.
 The Chair appoints faculty members to the Committees.